-The Cycle to Work Scheme is a Government legislation that allows you to save up to 42%* on a bicycle and safety equipment.
-It's easy for employers to join a Cycle to Work Scheme.
-Condor Cycles participate in a number of popular Cycle to Work schemes, saving you money on both your bike and your commute to work.
+The Cycle to Work Scheme is a Government initiative that allows you to save up to 39% on a bicycle and/or safety equipment.
+Condor Cycles participates in a number of popular Cycle to Work schemes, saving you money on both your bike and your commute to work.

 What’s the catch?